 When you do your taxes for the first time as a freelancer, you might be in for a rude awakening.
 Remember all those awesome checks you got in the mail, or that hit your PayPal account, and were for the full amount?
 You know, the tax-free ones?
+You’re still looking for tax breaks for freelancers?

 Of course you never thought that they were actually tax-free, but it was nice to spend the money when it came in.
 While some freelancers anticipate the hit their bank accounts might take when tax time rolls around, others get a big surprise.
 I was lucky enough to see the true impact of my freelance earnings on our household tax liability during a year that I only did it for seven months (and made more than that, paying plenty in taxes, in the five months prior).